IBM FileNet vs SharePoint comparison

 Find out what your peers are saying about IBM FileNet vs. SharePoint and other solutions.
 Updated: March 2024.

-IBM FileNet is ranked 6th in Enterprise Content Management with 5 reviews while SharePoint is ranked 1st in Enterprise Content Management with 17 reviews.
+IBM FileNet is ranked 5th in Enterprise Content Management with 94 reviews while SharePoint is ranked 1st in Enterprise Content Management with 146 reviews.
 IBM FileNet is rated 8.2, while SharePoint is rated 7.8.
 The top reviewer of IBM FileNet writes "A document management system that helps in document digitalization and workflow management".
-On the other hand, the top reviewer of SharePoint writes "Stable and scalable collaboration system; good for document and file sharing, and offers fast issue resolution from its support team".
+On the other hand, the top reviewer of SharePoint writes "Good integrations, helps with collaboration, and increases visibility".
 IBM FileNet is most compared with OpenText Documentum, OpenText Extended ECM, IBM ECM, Alfresco and Hyland OnBase, whereas SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, Box and Alfresco.
 See our IBM FileNet vs. SharePoint report.

 See our list of best Enterprise Content Management vendors.